karolkieglerski/chef-training/task02/README.md

     openssl genrsa -out ~/.chef/chef-validator.pem 2048
     ```

-    ubuntu/xenial64 - is box of ubuntu 16.04 LTS

 4. Set default editor in terminal

     I use a `vim` if you want to use for exaple `nano` or `mcedit` use it.